 How do you get fans?
 Reach out to other Facebook users who are regulars at your show or local collectors.
-Ask them to spread the word.
-Post the show on the Facebook walls of local sports teams or reach out to your city's visitor's and convention bureau and see if they'd be willing to help you with promotion or generate interest via the social media platforms they're on (you can be our Facebook fan here).
+Ask them to spread the word by sharing your post.
+Reach out to your city’s visitor’s and convention bureau and see if they’d be willing to help you with promotion or generate interest via the social media platforms they’re on.

 Twitter is even easier, although a little less flashy.
 Just set up your account and start tweeting.
-Even once a day is better than nothing.
-You can search the profiles of other Twitter users in your region who have an interest in "sports cards", "baseball cards", "autographs" or "sports memorabilia".
-Services like Twellow are great for that.
-Follow them and it's likely they'll follow you back.
-Once you find loyal followers, see who's following them and follow those people.
-It's a snowball effect (follow us here).
+Even once a week is better than nothing.
+You can search the profiles of other Twitter users in your region who have an interest in “sports cards”, “baseball cards”, “autographs” or “sports memorabilia”.
+Follow them and it’s likely they’ll follow you back.
+Once you find loyal followers, see who’s following them and follow those people.
+It’s a snowball effect.

 The best thing about Facebook and Twitter?
 They’re FREE.
 It doesn’t cost a dime to reach hundreds or thousands of people.
 Keep working at it and you’ll build nice followings on both that will help you long term.

 Sometimes Facebook can serve as your “website”, but the best advice is to have both.
 Invest in having someone build you a site if you can’t do it.
 You should be able to find an online freelancer or someone locally who will do it for you for a minimal cost.
 Think through what you’d like to have on it first and keep it updated.
 If you’re promoting shows without a website, don’t expect to grow very fast.